Great to have you here, Rush Limbaugh, the fastest three hours in media.

 Maybe they don't want to weed out the criminals.

-Hell, who knows what.
+Hell, who knows what anyway?

-Anyway, I just I just wanted to pass that on.
+I just wanted to pass that on.

 Okay, here's the latest involving Richie Incognito and Jonathan Martin of the Miami Dolphins.

-As you know, Incognito was supposedly bullying his teammate Jonathan Martin.
+As you know, Incognito was supposedly bullying his teammate, Jonathan Martin.

 And it was sending him texts and emails insulting his race, his intelligence, his brain, and threatening to do all kinds of mean things to him.

-He was threatening to do.
+Really, really disgusting things he was threatening to do.

 And after a while, they made him pay 15 grand for a vacation to Vegas for the offensive lineman.

-It went on for over a year, and finally the guy had had enough, and he complained and he quit.
+It went on for over a year, and finally, the guy had enough, and he complained and he quit, left the team, went to join his family in California.

 My God, bullying in the NFL.

-Oh no, we can't have this.
+Oh, no, we can't have this.

-Is a horrible.
+This is a horrible.

 Oh, geez.